Men with Borderline Personality Disorder

 Michael had never spoken much to anyone about his childhood, including Diane.
 She knew only that Michael had had it tough as a child, but she had no real insight into what Michael had actually experienced.
 And she had never met his family, as Michael had broken contact with them well before they started dating.

 A breakthrough came as a result of a very simple statement that Michael made in response to my asking him if he could give me an image of what it felt like for him, growing up in that family.
 At first, he laughed, but then his expression turned sad.
 “It was like I was on the outside of that so-called ‘family’, looking in.”

 I’ve heard this same description of childhood so many times from men with BPD that I’ve come to see it as a template.
 To put it simply, through therapy they need to change their stance in life from “being on the outside looking in,” to “being on the inside, looking out.”
 In fact, I often refer back to this phrase when setting therapeutic goals.

 Recovering from Male BPD

 Recovery for men like Michael is not so simple as sending them to an anger management class.
 It is in many ways as intense as treatment for women with BPD.
 But it must begin with both the therapist and the man with BPD realizing just what they're dealing with, and where its roots lay.
 The good news is that, with persistence and determination, men like Michael can recover from the emotional burdens that BPD places on them and those who love them.

 @2014 by Joseph Nowinski

-Joseph Nowinski, Ph.D. is a clinical psychologist and author of Hard to Love: Understanding and Overcoming Male Borderline Personality
+Joseph Nowinski, Ph.D. is the author of Hard to Love: Understanding and Overcoming Male Borderline Personality